 At times, we save some important details in a few draft emails.
 If you don’t want to delete them accidentally, then consider labeling the email or starring them.
 Just adjacent to the email, you can find the label and star icon that you can click.
 This will help you notice important draft emails easily.

 Apart from accessing your Gmail on the web, you can also consider syncing it with third-party email clients.
-For instance, you can sync it with Outlook or Thunderbird that would maintain a second copy of your drafts and other Gmail data on your system instead.
+For instance, you can sync it with Outlook or Thunderbird would maintain a second copy of your drafts and other Gmail data on your system instead.

 I’m sure that the post would be able to resolve your doubts like can you recover a draft email in Gmail.
-For your convenience, I have listed four solutions on how to recover a draft email in Gmail in different ways.
+For your convenience, I have listed four solutions on how to recover a deleted draft email in Gmail in different ways.
 Besides that, you can always sync your Gmail data on your system (via Outlook or Thunderbird) and install a recovery tool like Recoverit Data Recovery.
 In this way, you will always have a second copy of your Gmail data and can even recover your lost emails instantly.